-- Who needs to be covered.
-Employee limits are the number of employees required to be covered by a work comp insurance policy.
+Employee limits determine when a business is required to carry a work comp insurance policy, based on the total number of employees.
 Often businesses with three or fewer employees aren’t required to carry coverage, but it can vary from state to state.

 Workers’ Compensation Insurance Rates

 Workers’ compensation insurance rates and costs can also vary dramatically from one part of the country to another.
 A number of factors contribute to this: for example, the relative cost of worker wages and medical care.

 The state’s recent history of workers’ compensation claims can make it a more or less desirable location to write, thus driving premium costs.
 Relatedly, the economic makeup of the state matters: Is the state economy centered around industries with a low risk of injury, like professional services, hospitality or tech?
 Or are logging and trucking major employers state-wide?

 It’s part of why it’s so hard to estimate how much workers’ compensation insurance costs, without knowing a business’s location and type of work.
 A plumbing business in Indiana might pay under $2,000 annually for work comp, while a comparable business in California pays more than $13,000.

 For more on this, read Workers' Compensation Insurance Cost Calculator: How Much for a Small Business Policy?

 Get Workers’ Compensation Insurance for Your Small Business